clelidm/MinCompSpin_Greedy/README.md

  - **To run:** `make run`
  - **To clean:** `make clean` (to use only once you're done using the code)

+You can also run the code by using:
+>   ./a.out  datafilename  n

+where you must replace `datafilename` by the name of your datafile and `n` by your number of variables.

 ### On any operating system: